-A student reporting to school after 7:55am must report to Welcome Center before going to any other area or class.
+A student reporting to school after 7:55 am must report to Welcome Center before going to any other area or class.
 Students will receive a tardy slip indicating the time of arrival.
 With the fifth unexcused tardy, a student will receive one conduct point and one detention for each unexcused tardy.
 An unexcused lateness after 20 minutes will result in a class cut violation and the student will be assigned 4 conduct points and 3 detentions.
 Chronic lateness will result in more stern disciplinary action including Saturday morning detentions, and eventually suspension.

 Students who are often tardy on days following school activities may be suspended from participation in that activity.
 Students who are late due to school bus (but not PAT bus) delays receive an excused tardy.
-Failure to report to Welcome Center will result in a procedural violation.
+Failure to report to Welcome Center will result in a procedural violation, which is 3 points and 2 detentions.